dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

   <meta property="og:title" content="7 AI games in 7 Days"/>
 </head>

 We've just added AI to the Rune SDK so that your games can now make use of generative AI responses.
 To really dog-food this release of the SDK I decided to build out some AI games to explore what novel and fun ideas could be created on this new feature.
 This being Rune, of course, it had to made a challenge.
-Can I build 7 unique AI based games in 7 days?
-Here's what happened and what I learnt during the process.
+Can I build 7 unique multiplayer AI based games in 7 days?
+Here's what happened, the MIT licensed source and what I learnt during the process.

 ## Day 1 - Storyteller AI
 <img align="right" width="150" src="/img/blog/callouts/storyteller-ai.png"></img>